objectrocket/terraform-worker/docs/source/schema.rst

 The configuration is the crux of the **terraform-worker**.
 Similar to a ``docker-compose`` file, the configuration provides the details on how an orchestration will unfold.

+A **terraform-worker** configuration can be written in YAML, JSON or HCL.

 .. index::
    single: configuration schema